jmettraux/5town/out/creatures/Rakshasa.md

 ## Attacks

-***Multiattack.*** The rakshasa makes two claw attacks.
+***Multiattack*** The rakshasa makes two claw attacks.

-***Claw.*** +5 (Stab 4 DEX +1), reach 5ft\_1.5m\_1sq, one target.
+***Claw*** +5 (Stab 4 DEX +1), reach 5ft\_1.5m\_1sq, one target.
 Hit: 2d6+1 slashing damage, and the target is cursed if it is a creature.
 The magical curse takes effect whenever the target takes a short or long rest, filling the target's thoughts with horrible images and dreams.
 The cursed target gains no benefit from finishing a short or long rest.
 The curse lasts until it is lifted by a remove curse spell or similar magic.